publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch14/schLXXV/ptB/m__us_usc_t25_s1300d–27.md

             (A) __In general__

-                If an action that raises a claim referred to in subsection (a) of this section is brought, and a final judgment is entered in favor of 1 or more lineal descendants referred to in that subsection, [section 1300d–23(a) of this title][/us/usc/t25/s1300d–23/a] and subsections (a) and (b) of [section 1300d–26 of this title][/us/usc/t25/s1300d–26] shall not apply to the distribution of the funds described in subparagraph (B).
+                If an action that raises a claim referred to in subsection (a) is brought, and a final judgment is entered in favor of 1 or more lineal descendants referred to in that subsection, [section 1300d–23(a) of this title][/us/usc/t25/s1300d–23/a] and subsections (a) and (b) of [section 1300d–26 of this title][/us/usc/t25/s1300d–26] shall not apply to the distribution of the funds described in subparagraph (B).

             (B) __Distribution of funds__